Most Common Spam Triggers Killing Your Deliverability

 The first thing to understand is that the rules of the game are designed to be a bit cryptic and confusing.
 The major email providers are not focused on “how to let the good emails in”.
 Their focus is “how to keep the bad spammy emails out”.
 So it is up to you to make sure your messages are as clean and clear as they can be.

 Remember: The goal for your email marketing MUST include deliverability.
-Here are a few tips to help you get the highest possible deliverability so that your messages get through to your prospects and customers:
+Here are a few tips to help you avoid some of the most common spam triggers so that your messages get through to your prospects and customers:

 - Use “enough” words.
 Spam filters check the ratio of images to text and they don’t like it when your message has very little text with or without a lot of images.
 Think about your own experience.
 When I get an email that is basically a single link with a line or two of text, I just delete it.
 Your readers will do the same thing.
 And some of them will complain to their service provider.
 So add some real content.
 Remember: you are trying to improve communication with your readers.